ivoleitao/shadertoy_api/README.md

     print('Error: ${response.error.message}')
 }
 ```
-To create a database providing the same set of read operations and also the ability to save shaders as well as other entities a contract, `ShadertoyStore` is also provided that allows the creation of database backed clients.
-The user should instantiate a `ShadertoyStore` providing the appriate configurations for the implementation:
+To create a database providing the same set of read operations as the previous contracts but also the ability to save shaders as well as other entities a `ShadertoyStore` contract is also provided.
+The user should instantiate a `ShadertoyStore` providing the apropiate configurations for the implementation:
 ```
 ShadertoyStore store = ...
 ```